zain-ahmed-ada/DAT1-Workshop-Dreamhome/tasks.md

 For our board meeting, we need a list of all cities where we either have a branch office or a property for rent, without duplicates.

 ### Request 6.2:
 We're updating our database.
-Please create a new table named 'property_reviews' to store customer feedback.
+Please create a new table named 'propertyreviews' to store customer feedback.

 ### Request 6.3:
 We've collected initial reviews for some properties.
 Please add these to our new 'property_reviews' table.